 The research positions are about combining modelling, simulation, optimisation, and machine learning techniques in order to investigate several technical, economic and regulatory aspects induced by major upcoming changes in energy (and in particular, electricity) generation, transmission, distribution and consumption in the context of the Energy transition.

 In particular, in the field of distribution networks, we are looking for collaborators to work on the integration of decentralised generation capacities and electric vehicles in three-phase unbalanced networks.
 At the level of transmission networks, we are recruiting high-level researchers for developing modelling, optimisation and planning techniques required for building a global grid, i.e. an electrical grid spanning the whole planet.
 Electricity transmission technologies (using High Voltage Direct Current (HVDC)) make it indeed possible to build such an infrastructure that could dramatically reduce the cost of renewable energy.
+We are also looking for people willing to work in the field of Dynamic Security Assessment (DSA) of power systems.

 The research project will be carried out at the University of Liège within the team of Prof. Damien Ernst (Website: www.damien-ernst.be )